Isabelle Eberhardt: Travels to Europe

-Eberhardt made friends in the area and met an Algerian soldier, Slimane Ehnni.
+Eberhardt made friends in the area and met Slimane Ehnni, a non-commissioned officer in the spahis.
 They fell in love, and eventually lived together openly.
 This alienated Eberhardt from the French authorities, who were already outraged by her lifestyle.
 During her travels she made contact with the Qadiriyya, a Sufi order.
 The order was led by Hussein ben Brahim, who was so impressed with Eberhardt's knowledge of (and passion for) Islam that he initiated her into his zawiya without the usual formal examination.
 This convinced the French authorities that she was a spy or an agitator, and they placed her on a widely circulated blacklist.
 The French transferred Ehnni to the spahi regiment at Batna, possibly to punish Eberhardt (whom they could not harm directly).
 Too poor to accompany him to Batna, Eberhardt traveled to a Qadiriyya meeting in Behima in late January 1901 where she hoped to ask Si Lachmi, a marabout, for financial assistance.
 While waiting for the meeting to begin she was attacked by a man with a sabre, receiving a superficial wound to her head and a deep cut to her left arm.
 Her attacker, Abdallah ben Mohammed, was overpowered by others and arrested.
 When asked why he had tried to kill Eberhardt he only repeated "God wished it; God still wishes it."
 Eberhardt suspected that he was an assassin hired by the French authorities.
 Others attribute the attack to Si Lachmi; Eberhardt was his mistress, whom he had grown tired of, and it is speculated he was simultaneously trying to get rid of her and pin the blame for the attack on a rival tribe.
 She was brought to the military hospital at El Oued the following day.
 After Eberhardt recovered in late February, she joined Ehnni with funds from members of the Qadiriyya who regarded her survival as a miracle.